Creamy Marry Me Chicken Orzo (One-Pan, Weeknight-Friendly)

 Baked chicken and orzo with spinach and sundried tomatoes in a pot on a wood board.

-If you’re into a good pot meal, bookmark this alongside my chicken couscous and shrimp couscous.
-For more small pasta shapes, check out my Mediterranean shrimp orzo, arugula orzo salad, Mushroom Orzotto, or butternut squash orzotto.
+For more small pasta shapes, check out my Mediterranean shrimp orzo, Mushroom Orzotto, or butternut squash orzotto.
 Each one is a different, new way to get big savory flavor without fuss.
 I love cooking this type of pasta in cups of chicken broth as you would arborio rice for risotto!

 Baked chicken and orzo with spinach and sundried tomatoes.